 Prior to oral argument, if a judge of an oral argument panel to which an appeal has been assigned determines that he or she cannot sit for reasons other than recusal or disqualification, the two remaining judges, whether or not they are both judges of this court, may hear oral argument.
 If the third judge is thereafter able to participate as a panel member, the third judge may listen to the oral argument recording and participate in the decision.
-If the third judge is thereafter not able to participate as a panel member, the third judge is thereafter not able to participate as a panel member, the third judge is thereafter not able to participate as a panel member, the third judge is thereafter not able to participate as a panel member, the two remaining judges may proceed as provided in the paragraph above.
+If the third judge is thereafter not able to participate as a panel member, the two remaining judges may proceed as provided in the paragraph above.